Nashville Predators defeat the Montreal Canadians 4-2 - Clarksville, TN Online

 SectionsSports

-TopicsArtturi Lehkonen, Calle Jarnkrok, Canada, Canadians, Carey Price, Colorado Avalanche, Columbus, Filip Forsberg, Habs, Juuse Saros, Minnesota, Montreal, Montreal Canadians, Montreal Quebec, Nashville, Nashville Predators, Nashville Tennessee, National Hockey League, NHL, playoffs, Predators, Quebec, Roman Josi, Shea Weber, Stanley Cup, Stanley Cup Playoffs, Tennessee
+TopicsArtturi Lehkonen, Calle Jarnkrok, Canada, Carey Price, Colorado Avalanche, Columbus, Filip Forsberg, Habs, Juuse Saros, Montreal, Montreal Canadians, Montreal Quebec, Nashville, Nashville Predators, Nashville TN, National Hockey League, NHL, playoffs, Predators, Quebec, Roman Josi, Shea Weber, Stanley Cup, Stanley Cup Playoffs, Tennessee

 |